Donovan Leitch (actor)

-Donovan Jerome Leitch (born August 16, 1967) is an English-born American actor, singer and former model.
+Donovan Jerome Leitch (born August 16, 1967) is an English-born American actor and singer.
 He is the son of the singer-songwriter Donovan and the brother of actress Ione Skye.
-He was a member of the hard rock band Camp Freddy, and was a founding member of neo-glam group Nancy Boy along with Jason Nesmith, the son of Michael Nesmith of The Monkees.
+He was a member of the hard rock band Camp Freddy, was a founding member of neo-glam group Nancy Boy along with Jason Nesmith, the son of Michael Nesmith of The Monkees.
 As an actor, he is best known for portraying Paul Taylor in the 1988 remake of The Blob.

 Career

 Leitch appeared in the films Breakin' 2: Electric Boogaloo (1985), The In Crowd (1988), ...And God Created Woman (1988), The Blob (1988), Glory (1989, portraying Charles Fessenden Morse), Cutting Class (1989), Gas, Food Lodging (1992), Dark Horse (1992), Jack the Bear (1993), Cityscrapes: Los Angeles (1994), I Shot Andy Warhol (1996), One Night Stand (1997) and Love Kills (1998).
 Leitch was featured as the villain of the week, Malcolm Lagg, an underground fight club coordinator for metahumans in the Birds of Prey episode "Gladiatrix".

 In 1986, he auditioned for the role of "Bill S. Preston Esquire" in Bill & Ted's Excellent Adventure being one of the final picks along with Keanu Reeves, Gary Riley and Matt Adler.
 The role ultimately went to Alex Winter, who initially read for the part of Ted "Theodore" Logan.

 In the early 1990s, Leitch formed Nancy Boy, an alternative rock band with glam rock and Britpop influences.
 The band also featured guitarist Jason Nesmith, son of Michael Nesmith of The Monkees.
 The band released two albums, Promosexual in 1995 and Nancy Boy in 1996.
-Although their second album was issued on major label Elektra Records, it was not a success, and the band fell inactive after Nesmith left the lineup a few years later.
+Although their second album was issued on major label Elektra Records, it failed to meet expectatios, and the band fell inactive after Nesmith left the lineup a few years later.